j-markiewicz/maze/README.md

 ## Attribution

-In addition to Cargo dependencies, the following additional resources are used as part of `web-bg`:
+In addition to Cargo dependencies, the following additional resources are used as part of this project:

 - Maze Cave (in `assets/maze/`):
   - Player character based on ["Reaper" by SamuelLee](https://samuellee.itch.io/reaper-animated-pixel-art) (`player-idle.png` and `player-walking.png`)